TimeBandit/meteor-training-apps/README.md

-# toy-meteor-apps
+# Meteor Apps
-A folder containing simple meteor apps.
+This folder contains sample apps coded using the Meteor JS framework.

 Some deployed examples: